Use Durable Labels and Get it Right the First Time

 Permanent labels for equipment and tools can also help identify, locate and audit items to help streamline resource allocation.
 Implementing metallic durable labels for equipment, machinery, tools, diagnostic equipment, electronics and other items ensures optimal barcode scanning even on the most frequently used heavy-duty items.

 Whether using color coding, sequential numbering or barcodes it’s important to use durable labels that maintain maximum legibility and allow you to easily make updates as needed.
 Using removable durable ID labels in your facility allows you to embrace the “constant improvement” philosophy of 5S/6S practices.
+Check out the free barcode generator from Avery that makes creating barcode labels easy.

 Removable durable ID labels also play an important role in other areas of warehouse management.
 Using barcode labels for PPE, equipment labels, parts bins, inventory and storage racks enables quick identification so your facility operates at maximum efficiency.
 Clean removal capability allows you to switch out items and labels as often as needed without damaging surfaces.